Ma-Lab-biophysics/AlphaFold-Bayesian/examples/multi_d/cross_validation/README.md

 Supplementary analyses of the tau NMR-PRE Bayesian reweighting.
 These characterise how the inference behaves when data components are withheld.
-This analyse uses `theta = 2500` and the full 5,567-model tau ensemble.
+This analysis uses `theta = 2500` and the full 5,567-model tau ensemble.

 **Design.** Restraints are grouped by NMR-PRE spin-label site and partitioned into five folds of two sites each, so that all ten sites are held out exactly once.
 For each fold the